 You can reduce the risk of expensive legal penalties by using Gusto, an all-in-one payroll and HR software.
 Gusto’s payroll software provides payroll and labor law compliance in all 50 US states, and makes it easy to properly manage PTO in addition to regular pay.
 Try it free for 30 days.

 Disclaimer: Fit Small Business does not provide legal or tax advice to our readers.
-If you have questions about legal requirements or payroll tax status in your business location, please seek the advice of a labor law attorney or payroll vendor.
+If you have questions about legal requirements or the payroll tax status of your business location, please seek the advice of a labor law attorney or payroll vendor.

 The Payroll Process

-The payroll process starts after you hire your first employee.
-Each pay period, employees work and must be paid based on their hours and pay rate.
-However, before giving the employee a paycheck, you need to process deductions such as state and federal taxes, unemployment, and insurance, as examples.
+The payroll process begins after you hire your first employee.
+Each pay period, employees work, and you must pay them based on a calculation of the hours they work and their pay rate.
+Before giving the employee a paycheck, however, you need to withhold money for expenses like state and federal taxes, unemployment, and insurance.

-How long it takes to process payroll depends on the way you process it.
-Some small businesses manually track employee hours and earnings on a spreadsheet.
-That’s both time-consuming and likely to produce errors.
+The length of time it takes to process payroll depends on the way you process it.
+Some small businesses manually track employee hours and earnings on a spreadsheet, which is both time-consuming and likely to produce errors.
 Others use free software or an online payroll calculator.